Chad Santos

-Chad Roque Santos (born April 28, 1981) is a former Major League Baseball first baseman.
+Chad Roque Santos (born April 28, 1981) is an American former Major League Baseball first baseman.
 He bats and throws left-handed.

 Santos was drafted by the Kansas City Royals in the 22nd round of the 1999 Major League Baseball Draft.
 He last played in 2006 with the San Francisco Giants.
 He had three hits, one a home run, in three games, in his one-year career.